Males: 1,930 kilograms (4,254 pounds) Females: 1,180 kilograms (2,601 pounds)

 They have adapted to a variety of habitats and can be found in desert landscapes to woodland and savanna environments south of the Sahara, wherever trees occur.

 They are the world’s tallest mammals.
 They are uniquely adapted to reach vegetation inaccessible to other herbivores.
 Unusually elastic blood vessels and uniquely adapted valves help offset the sudden buildup of blood (to prevent fainting) when giraffes’ heads are raised, lowered, or swung quickly.
 Their "horns" are actually knobs covered with skin and hair above the eyes that protect the head from injury.
 Their necks contain the same amount of vertebrae as we do (seven) except their bones are extremely elongated making their neck a long length of 2.4 meters.

-Giraffes drink water when it is available.
-They don’t need to drink water on a daily basis, which allows them to survive in areas with scarce water.
+Giraffes drink water when it is available, but they don’t need to drink water on a daily basis, which allows them to survive in areas with scarce water.

-Calves are about two meters tall and grow rapidly as much as two and half centimeters a day.
-By two months the young giraffe is eating leaves and at six months is fairly independent of its mother.
+Calves are about two meters tall and grow rapidly as much as two and a half centimeters a day.
+By two months, the calf will start eating leaves and at six months is fairly independent of its mother.
 A young giraffe can even survive early weaning at two or three months.
-Although few predators attack adult giraffes, lions, hyenas, and leopards take their toll on the young.
-Scientists report that only one quarter of infants survive to adulthood due to the high rates of predation.
+Although few predators attack adults, lions, hyenas, and leopards take their toll on the young.
+Scientists report that only one-quarter of infants survive to adulthood due to the high rates of predation.